ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-places-of-interest.markdown

 ###MAC (Multi Activity Center):

-Inaugurated on the day of Obama’s visit to India this year (obviously not by him), MAC is intended to be the melting pot of cultural activities in IITR.
+Inaugurated on the day of Obama’s visit to India last year (obviously not by him), MAC was intended to be the melting pot of cultural activities in IITR.
 This latest addition to gaon’s imposing skyline has been the source of numerous tantalizing rumors in the five years that it took to build as well as debates over its not so central location.
 Nevertheless, MAC houses an ostentatious auditorium, rooms for indoor games, eateries, dedicated rooms for sections of the cultural council and a clumsily built open air theatre.
-MAC is the reason behind growing property prices in the gaon, although it is rumored to be jinxed by thousands of pass outs who hoped it would be complete before they graduated.
+We have also had a heavily subsidised Cafe Coffee Day outlet and an Amul Parlour in need of heavy subsidy as recent additions.
+MAC is the reason behind growing property prices in the gaon, although it is rumored to be jinxed by thousands of pass outs who hoped it would be complete before they graduate.

 ###Hobbies club:

 Hidden in a discreet crevice behind the students club, the hobbies club houses the SDSLabs, astronomy, electronics and fine arts sections.
 It also caters to a number of miscellaneous fetishes like philately, numismatics and gardening.
-The presence of the Thomso and Cogni offices in the same building ensures a healthy buzz of activity around the year.
 The hobbies club hosts an annual exhibition that goes by the name of Shristi in the month of March.
 It can be easily spotted by the presence of sculptures in highly inappropriate positions, and miniature dinosaur statuettes on its front lawn.